Petula Clark: Personal life

 In 1955, Clark became linked romantically with Joe "Mr Piano" Henderson.
 Speculation that the couple planned to marry became rife.
 However, with the increasing glare of the public spotlight and her growing fame – her career in France was just beginning – Henderson, reportedly not wanting to end up as "Mr Petula Clark", decided to end the relationship, although they remained on friendly terms.
-Their professional relationship continued for a few years, culminating in the BBC Radio series Pet and Mr Piano, which was the last time they worked together.
+Their professional relationship continued for a few years, culminating in the 1959 BBC Radio series Pet and Mr Piano, which was the last time they worked together.
 In 1962, Henderson penned a ballad about their break-up, called "There's Nothing More To Say", for Clark's LP In Other Words.
 In 1967, in Las Vegas, she was a witness at the wedding of her friend, French singer Charles Aznavour, alongside Sammy Davis Jr.

 In October 1957, Clark was invited to appear at the Paris Olympia for Europe's premier live radio show, Musicorama.
 The next day, she was invited to the office of Vogue Records' chairman Léon Cabat to discuss recording in French and working in France.
-There she met her future husband, publicist Claude Wolff (born 6 January 1931), to whom she was attracted immediately, and when she was told that he would work with her if she recorded in French; she agreed.
+There she met her future husband, publicist Claude Wolff (born 6 January 1931), to whom she was attracted immediately, when she was told that he would work with her if she recorded in French, she agreed.
 They were married in June 1961 and have two daughters and a son.
 They also have two adult grandchildren.
 Clark has expressed regret about not being closer to her children when they were younger, as her busy schedule kept her away.
 In 2013, Clark stated that she and Wolff were "not in a romantic relationship anymore".
 Wolff died on 20 March 2024 at the age 93.

 Following the 1979 UK general election, in which Margaret Thatcher won a majority for the Conservatives, becoming Britain's first female prime minister, Clark sent Thatcher a congratulatory telegram, saying, "Felicitations – so happy for you and for Britain."
 The same year, Clark performed at a Young Conservatives rally.
-However, in 2002, she attended a fundraiser for Labour prime minister Tony Blair.
+In 2002, she attended a fundraiser for Labour prime minister Tony Blair.

 Since the 1960s, Clark has called Geneva, Switzerland home.
 She also has a holiday chalet in the French Alps, where she likes to ski, and a pied-à-terre in London's Chelsea.